Learning Abroad Center

 Homestay

 You will live with a homestay family throughout your time in Ecuador.
-Students who choose an internship or research placement outside of Quito will have a second homestay placement.
+If you choose an internship or research placement outside of Quito, you will have a second homestay placement.
+You can choose an individual or shared homestay, depending on your preference.

 Homestay families provide breakfast and dinner daily; you will be responsible for providing your own lunches.
 Host families can typically accommodate a variety of dietary needs, but if you have severe food allergies and/or restrictions, contact the program team prior to applying.